 - Seafood: Add or substitute crawfish and/or crab to this recipe for a true Louisiana-style boil.
 Cooking time is exactly the same.

 - Vegetables: Carrots, celery, mushrooms, green beans and artichokes are possible additions if you like more vegetables.

 - Seasoning: use Cajun seasoning or Old Bay seasoning instead of the traditional shrimp boil spices.

 Easy Shrimp Boil

-- ½ pound smoked sausage sliced into 1 inch pieces
+- 1 pound smoked sausage sliced into 1 inch / 2 cm pieces

 Garnishes - optional

-- Add corn and cook for 7 to 8 more minutes.
+- Add the shrimp and simmer for 2 minutes.

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.